The Knotwork Band

 Three people wearing matching band t-shirts, two men and one woman, holding instruments and smiling.

 The Knotwork Band at the McLain Celtic Festival in 2019.
-Photo by Nancy Pearce.

 Meet the Members of The Knotwork Band